 Related Article: Your Guide to the Best Cenotes in Mexico

-Calavera Cenote is located right outside of Tulum on the road to Coba.
+Calavera Cenote is located right outside Tulum on the road to Coba.
 It is one of the closest cenotes to the town of Tulum, yet it is still under the radar and quiet.
-If you’re renting a car in Mexico and driving yourself it’s super easy to find and there is gravel parking lot out front.
+If you’re renting a car in Mexico and driving yourself, it’s super easy to find, and there is a gravel parking lot out front.

-We always have always got a rental car for under $10 a day and visited as many beaches in the Yucatan and attractions as possible.
-The freedom of a rental car really adds to your trip.
+We always got a rental car for under 20 a day and visited as many beaches in the Yucatan and attractions as possible.
+The freedom of a rental car adds to your trip.
 Click here to check rental car rates.
-We always book with RentalCars.com as they have the best rates and free cancelations.
+We always book with DiscoverCars.com as they have the best rates and free cancelations.

 Hours and Cost to Visit Cenote Calavera